ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: System Design

-\textbf{Tool Calling for Proactive Agent.} Once \workname~identifies that the user requires proactive assistance, it calls external tools~\cite{li2023api,yang2025contextagent}, such as agendas and weather, to assist the user.
-Note that we categorize these tools into retrieval-based and execution-based tools. \workname~can directly use retrieval-based tools, (e.g., weather updates and bus schedules), while for execution-based tools (e.g., Uber and email), the agent only reasons about their use and prompts the user for confirmation, rather than executing them directly.
-Finally, \workname~integrates sensory and persona contexts, thoughts, and tool results to generate the final assistance. \cmt{The following is a high-level view of the prompt’s structure.}
+\textbf{Tool Calling for Proactive Agent.} Once \workname~determines that the user requires proactive assistance, it calls external tools, such as transit schedules and online price comparison services, to assist the user.
+Finally, \workname~integrates sensory and persona contexts, thoughts, and tool results to generate the final assistance.
+Details of the proactive reasoner prompt are provided in the Appendix.